Kilobita99/Manual-Software-Testing_Project/README.md

 - API Testing using Postman
 - Basic Performance Testing using JMeter

-This experience has provided a solid foundation in manual testing methodologies and exposure to a diverse set of testing tools and technologies, contributing to a well-rounded skill set.
+This experience has provided a solid foundation in manual testing methodologies and exposure to a diverse set of testing tools and technologies, enriching my skill set.